Welcome to Hartwick College!

 Every year there will be a number of academic breaks and vacations of varying lengths.
 During the winter holiday break from mid-December to early January, all Hartwick residence halls and food services close and students are required to leave campus.

-Students also are expected to leave campus by the middle of May each spring semester unless summer housing arrangements have been made.
+Students also are expected to leave campus after their last exam each spring semester unless summer housing arrangements have been made.
 Most students travel or go home during this time.
 During other breaks, the College remains open with minimal food service available.

 If you must stay in Oneonta during the winter holiday break, we may be able to find faculty, staff, and community members who would enjoy having you stay with them.
 If you need such accommodations, you should notify the PSGE Center as soon as possible.